SpinOsijek/bluetooth-serial/README.md

 ```

 Begins the discovery of nearby <a href="#devices">devices</a> and resolves with them once discovery is finished.
 There may only be one discovery process at a time.
+If another call starts while there is a discovery in progress,
+the original call will resolve with "Discovery cancelled".

 On Android API &gt;= 30 requires SCAN and FINE_LOCATION <a href="#permissions">permissions</a>.
 You can declare in your manifest that scanning for <a href="#devices">devices</a> is not used to derive the user's location.
 In that case, you may also